kluctl/www-kluctl.io/content/en/blog/2022-12-22-template-controller.md

 The following RBAC rules can be used when going through the examples in this blog post, it is however suggested to not blindly reuse them in your real deployments.
 You should carefully asses which permissions are really needed and limit the roles appropriately.
-Also pay attention when using the `cluster-admin` role or any other `ClusterRole`, as it easily allows privilege escalation and at least allows to deploy into other namespaces then the `ObjectTemplate's` namespace.
+Also pay attention when using the `cluster-admin` role or any other `ClusterRole`, as it easily allows privilege escalation and at least allows to deploy into other namespaces than the `ObjectTemplate's` namespace.

 ```yaml
 apiVersion: v1